CM7 Milestones 1981 - 2025

 2024 – Renovations begin at Hilltop House, enhancing facilities for future guests.

 2025 – CM7 enters its 43rd year, having served an estimated 7,500 campers and guests since 1982.
-M7DF hosts the CM7 Gala at the iconic TWA Hotel, NYC, launching the CM7 Million Campaign.
+M7DF hosted a successful CM7 Gala at the iconic TWA Hotel, NYC, on May 17th, launching the CM7 Million Campaign with 175 guests in attendance.

-2027 – CM7’s 45th Anniversary Celebration will be held in the fall at CM7 in Old Forge, NY (date TBA).
+2027 – CM7’s 45th Anniversary Celebration will be held in the fall during Labor Day Weekend - Friday, September 3rd to Monday, September 6th, at CM7 in Old Forge, NY.